dandavison/delta/README.md

         --plus-color <plus_color>      The background color (RGB hex) to use for added lines.
         --theme <theme>                The syntax highlighting theme to use.
     -w, --width <width>                The width (in characters) of the diff highlighting.
 By default, the highlighting extends to the last character on each line.
+Use --width=max to set width equal to current terminal width.
 ```

 ## Installation